Skip to Content

 Walk around the Olympic Boulevard

-The Olympic Boulevard is the best place to start off the second day of your Rio de Janeiro travel itinerary.
-This is where you’ll get to discover the legacy of the Olympic Games.
-You’ll enjoy your time walking around as you stumble upon some of the most modern and animated areas that the city has to offer.
+The Olympic Boulevard is the best place to start your second day in the city.
+This is where you’ll discover the legacy of the Olympic Games.

 Carnaval Experience

-➤ With the Carnaval Experience you’ll have the chance to take a behind-the-scenes peek at Rio’s famous carnival as you tour the Carnival Factory.
-You’ll visit the dressing rooms, try on some costumes, and learn about the history and production of Rio’s samba and carnival.
-You’ll end the tour with an incredibly fun samba class. ➥ BOOK IT HERE
+▶️ With the Carnaval Experience: Backstage Tour at Samba City with Cocktail you’ll have the chance to take a behind-the-scenes peek at Rio’s famous carnival by touring the Carnival Factory.
+Visit the dressing rooms, try on costumes, and learn about the history and production of Rio’s samba and carnival.
+End the tour with an incredibly fun samba class. ➥ BOOK IT HERE

 Explore the Santa Teresa Neighborhood

-The Santa Teresa neighborhood is a great destination in Rio de Janeiro that you’ll find on top of Santa Teresa hill.
-What is so appealing about this neighborhood is its narrow and winding streets that are frequented by tourists and artists.
+Santa Teresa is one of the most enchanting neighborhoods in Rio de Janeiro, located atop the Santa Teresa hill.
+What is so appealing about this neighborhood is its narrow and winding streets, frequented by tourists and artists alike.

-The neighborhood is named after the 18th-century Santa Teresa Convent, which by the 19th to 20th century was transformed into an upper-class borough that is home to many opulent villas.
+The neighborhood is named after the 18th-century Santa Teresa Convent, which was later transformed into an upper-class borough that is home to many opulent villas.

-➤ You can explore the neighborhoods of Santa Teresa and Lapa with a Tram Ride that will take you across the famous Arcos da Lapa aqueduct.
-You’ll explore Santa Teresa’s landmarks and walk down the popular Selarón Steps as you make your way to Lapa, where you’ll get to discover its main attractions. ➥ BOOK IT HERE
+▶️ You can explore the most iconic neighborhoods with this Santa Teresa and Lapa with Tram Ride and Selaron Steps.
+It will take you across the famous Arcos da Lapa aqueduct and to most of Santa Teresa’s landmarks, followed by a walk down the popular Selarón Steps as you make your way to Lapa, where you’ll wander around its main attractions. ➥ BOOK IT HERE

 Lunch at Aprazivel Restaurant